MemSearcher: Training LLMs to Reason, Search and Manage Memory via End-to-End Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose \Ours, an agentic workflow that retains a compact memory as LLM context throughout the interaction process between the agent and the environment, thereby eliminating the need to append all historical thoughts, actions and observations, as in the ReAct paradigm.
-We utilize a natural extension of GRPO, namely multi-context GRPO, to optimize search agents based on our workflow in an end-to-end fashion.
-These agents demonstrate superior performance across a range of public benchmarks compared with previous ReAct-based baselines, while maintaining nearly constant token consumption during interactions with the environment, highlighting more scalable and cost-efficient multi-turn interactions in search agents.
+In this paper, we propose \Ours, an agent framework that integrates a memory with the backbone LLM throughout interactions between the agent and the environment.
+It eliminates the need to append all historical thoughts, actions and observations within the LLM context, as in ReAct.
+We further introduce multi-context GRPO to optimize \Ours-based agents in an end-to-end fashion. \Ours demonstrate superior performance across a range of public benchmarks compared to ReAct-based baselines.
+Moreover, \Ours maintains nearly constant context length shorter than 4K tokens throughout multi-turn interactions with the environment.